-The number of sales, website traffic, and revenue is some of the key metrics that every eCommerce brand track and analyze.
-However, if you want deeper insights into your customer behavior, website performance, and other aspects of the business, you need to track other performance metrics as well.
+The number of sales, website traffic, and revenue is some of the common KPIs that every eCommerce brand track and analyze.
+However, if you want deeper insights into your customer behavior, website performance, and other aspects of your business, you need to track KPIs that aligns with your overall business goals.

 What is Ecommerce KPI?